-.24 STACK FLASHING
+24. STACK FLASHING

-- .1 Spun aluminum pre-manufactured insulated stack flashing consisting of a metal flashing sleeve with integral flange, matching removable cap, pre-molded urethane insulation liner and EPDM Base Seal.
-Minimum 13" high - .2 Specified Product: Thaler SJ-26 or approved equal in accordance with Section B7.
+- Spun aluminum pre-manufactured insulated stack flashing consisting of a metal flashing sleeve with integral flange, matching removable cap, premolded urethane insulation liner and EPDM Base Seal.
+Minimum 13" high - 2.
+Specified Product: Thaler SJ-26. or approved equal in accordance with Section B7.

-.25 ROOF WALKWAYS
+25. ROOF WALKWAYS

-.1 Roof walkways are meant to provide roof access to equipment and protect roof membranes from any damage.
+1. Roof walkways are meant to provide roof access to equipment and protect roof membranes from any damage.

-- .2 Roof Membrane Walkway: Waterproofing membrane composed of SBS modified bitumen and non-woven polyester reinforcement, used to protect membranes subjected to excessive foot traffic.
+2. Roof Membrane Walkway: Waterproofing membrane composed of SBS modified bitumen and non-woven polyester reinforcement, used to protect membranes subjected to excessive foot traffic.
 The top face is covered with contrasting colour granules; the underface is protected by a thermofusible plastic film.
-In conformance with CGSB 37.56-M(9th Draft). - .3 Specified Product: Sopraply Traffic Cap by Soprema or Torchflex TP-HD by IKO or approved equal in accordance with Section B7.
+In conformance with CGSB 37.56-M(9th Draft).

+Specified Product: Sopraply Traffic Cap by Soprema or approved equal in accordance with Section B7.

-.26 PERIMETER RESTRAINT
+26. PERIMETER RESTRAINT

-- .1 Soprema SOP-35 or SOP-36 of IKO equal. - .2 Alternative: Galvanized steel angle, ASTM A653/A653M Grade 230 with Z275 zinc coating.
-Thickness: 20 Gauge 4"x4"x10'
+- 1. Soprema SOP-35 or SOP-36 or approved equal in accordance with Section B7. - 2.
+Alternative: Galvanized steel angle, ASTM A653/A653M Grade 230 with Z275 zinc coating.
+Thickness: 20 Gauge 4"x4"x10"

-.27 QUALITY OF WORK
+27. QUALITY OF WORK

-- .1 Do examination, preparation and roofing work in accordance with Roofing Manufacturer's Specification Manual and CRCA Roofing Specification Manual, particularly for fire safety precautions. - .2 Do not install roofing materials during rain or snowfall.
+- 1. Do examination, preparation and roofing work in accordance with Roofing Manufacturer's Specification Manual and CRCA Roofing Specification Manual, particularly for fire safety precautions. - 2.
+Do not install roofing materials during rain or snowfall.

-.28 SURFACE EXAMINATION
+28. SURFACE EXAMINATION

-- .1 Surface examination and preparation must be completed in conformance with manufacturer's instructions and recommendations. - .2 Before roofing work begins, the Contract Administrator or their representative and roofing foreman will inspect and approve deck conditions (including slopes and wood blocking) as well as up-stands and parapets, construction joints, roof drains, plumbing vents, ventilation outlets and others.
+- 1. Surface examination and preparation must be completed in conformance with manufacturer's instructions and recommendations. - 2.
+Before roofing work begins, the City of Winnipeg's representative and roofing foreman will inspect and approve deck conditions (including slopes and wood blocking) as well as up-stands and parapets, construction joints, roof drains, plumbing vents, ventilation outlets and others.
 If necessary, a non-conformity notice will be issued to the contractor so that required corrections can be made.
-The start of roofing work will mean roofing conditions are acceptable for work completion. - .3 Do not begin any work before surfaces are smooth, dry, and free of ice and debris.
-Use of calcium or salt is forbidden for ice or snow removal. - .4 Be sure plumbing, carpentry and all other work has been duly completed. - .5 No materials will be installed during rain or snowfall. - .6 Notify Contract Administrator in writing of discrepancies.
+The start of roofing work will mean roofing conditions are acceptable for work completion. - 3.
+Do not begin any work before surfaces are smooth, dry, and free of ice and debris.
+Use of calcium or salt is forbidden for ice or snow removal. - 4.
+Be sure plumbing, carpentry and all other work has been duly completed. - 5.
+No materials will be installed during rain or snowfall. - 6.
+Notify Consultant in writing of discrepancies.
 Commencement of the Work or any parts thereof constitute acceptance of substrate conditions.

-.29 PREPARATION
+29. PREPARATION

-- .1 Protect finished work to avoid damage during roof installation and material transportation.
+1. Protect finished work to avoid damage during roof installation and material transportation.
 Install protective boardwalks over installed roofing materials to enable passage of people and products.
 Assume full responsibility for any damage.
 Prevent traffic over completed roofing except where required by work above roof level.
-Comply with precautions deemed necessary by the City of Winnipeg.
-Repair damage caused by noncompliance with The City of Winnipeg's requirements - .2 Cover walls and adjacent work where materials hoisted or used. - .3 Use warning signs and barriers.
-Maintain in good order until completion of work. - .4 Clean off drips and smears of adhesive and bituminous material. - .5 Dispose of rainwater off roof and away from face of building until roof drains or hoppers installed and connected. - .6 Remove all existing roofing materials, included membrane residual on existing roof deck.
+Comply with precautions deemed necessary by school division.
+Repair damage caused by noncompliance with school division's requirements

+- 2. Cover walls and adjacent work where materials hoisted or used. - 3.
+Use warning signs and barriers.
+Maintain in good order until completion of work. - 4.
+Clean off drips and smears of adhesive and bituminous material. - 5.
+Dispose of rainwater off roof and away from face of building until roof drains or hoppers installed and connected. - 6.
+Remove all existing roofing materials, included membrane residual on existing roof deck.
 All loose and/or protruding materials to be removed down to existing roof deck with methods suitable to the contractor.
-As necessary the contractor is to provide the applicable site protection measures. - .7 Prepare surfaces in accordance with manufacturer's written instructions. - .8 At end of each day's work or when stoppage occurs due to inclement weather, provide protection for completed work and materials out of storage.
+As necessary the contractor is to provide the applicable site protection measures. - 7.
+Prepare surfaces in accordance with manufacturer's written instructions. - 8.
+At end of each day's work or when stoppage occurs due to inclement weather, provide protection for completed work and materials out of storage.

-.30 METHOD OF INSTALLATION
+30. METHOD OF INSTALLATION